apezio/monero-site-framework/copy/get-started/using.md

 _Note:_
 This one is special because it provides a unique flow to get someone set up with Monero from start to finish.
-Please feel free to make changes to the flow I have provided by either addings, taking away, or changing categories.
+Please feel free to make changes to the flow I have provided by either adding, taking away, or changing categories.
 It'd be best if you make a new file called using-yourhandle.md to differentiate it from mine.
 Hope to see what people have worked up.

 # Using Monero